UniFormal/uniformal.github.io/doc/setup/index.md

 ```
 cd MMT/src
-sbt deploy
+sbt mmt/deploy
 ```

-This should create many files, of course, in particular the file `mmt.jar` in the folder `../deploy/`.
+This should create many files, in particular the file `mmt.jar` in the folder `../deploy/`.
 Change to that directory:
 ```
 cd ../deploy/
 ```

+Besides `mmt.jar`, this directory contains executable scripts (for Windows and Unix) to for running MMT.

 ### Setup MMT

 This assumes jEdit is installed and the MMT jar is obtained as described above.
-It is sometimes required to start jEdit once before running MMT setup as it creates some folders on first run that MMT installer uses.
+If you have not already done so, start jEdit once so that it initializes its folders, which the MMT installer will look for.

-To start setup run `java -jar mmt.jar`.
+To start setup open a shell and run `java -jar mmt.jar` (or one of the convenience scripts).
 This triggers the setup dialog which does the following:

 1. asks for directories into which MMT and MMT content should be placed.